The latest Kit Maker version is 2.4.0 (beta) – Link

 Multiple Maschine Libraries can be processed at once, or multiple Sample Packs can be processed at once, but you cannot process both forms of libraries together (ie a Maschine library and a Sample Pack both at once).

-Maschine Library Mode
+Maschine Mode

 To import an expansion folder, drag the Expansion folder itself (such as “Amplified Funk”) into Kit Maker.